Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 alfresco/extension/subsystems/ContentStore/Azure/Azure/*.properties
 ```

-**Important:** In Alfresco Content Services 6.2 and Azure Connector 1.2, changing the current content store subsystem using the JMX client isn't supported.
+> **Note:** In Alfresco Content Services 6.2 and Azure Connector 1.2, changing the current content store subsystem using the JMX client isn't supported.
 There's a limitation in Alfresco Content Services which only allows switching between the embedded content stores.

-**Deleted content store support provided by the repository vs. managed by Azure capabilities**
+### Deleted content store support provided by the repository vs. managed by Azure capabilities

 The deleted content store support in Alfresco Content Services moves the deleted content in a dedicated storage container, defined by the `connector.az.deleted.containerName` property.
 System administrators can schedule a job to delete the binaries from this location.